GSS-Cogs/work-env/README.md

 # Work Environment

-A local environment managment tool designed to address the following.
+A virtual environment managment tool designed to address the following.
+This tool **assumes you're using a macbook**.

 * Fully automate dependency management.
 * Loudly **warn users** where key dependencies are out of sync with live.
 * Avoid establishing a dependency on any one IDE solution.
 * Make it **easy**.
-* Allow individual users to easily extend their version of the envionrment to meet their own work processes.
+* Allow individual users to easily extend their virtual env with personal preferences, i.e support additional per-user packages where there's an element of personal choice involved (for example: I like to use `better-exceptions` but not everyone does).
-* Create a central scripts repository for all users.

-### How does it work?

-We're using the `Pipfile.lock` that informs the [databaker-docker](https://github.com/GSS-Cogs/databaker-docker) container (the container Jenkins uses to run data transforms) as our principle source of truth.

-On top of that:

-* 1.)
-We add any standard team-wide python packages we only want when developing.
-* 2.)
-We _can_ add per-specific-user packages (for example, I use better-exception in my local setup but not everyone will - work-env supports this).
+* Create a convenient script runner cli to share useful functionality across the whole team

+This tool handlers all that via shell and simple python scripts and boils it all down to _four_ simple commands.

 ## Usage

 Once installed:

 * `enter` turns on your work virtual envionment **and** warns where any specified dependencies are behind the versions deployed on live.
+Once you've `enter`ed the venv "(my-work-environment)" will appear before your command prompt.
 * `exit` turns it off.
 * `sync` automatically updates all dependencies.
+* `cli` (when you've got "my-work-environment" turned on) lists details and commands for all the built in scripts.

-`sync` also updates to the latest version of this tool, so neverything should be very hands off once you've completed installation.
+`sync` also updates to the latest version of this tool, so everything should be very hands off once you've completed installation.

 _Note: `sync` is thorough but slow, don't do it trivially and do go make a coffee because it'll be 10-20 minutes._

 ## Use with IDEs

 When you `enter` your work env, you'll see `(my-work-environment)` before your terminal prompt, this means your virtual environment is active.
-Any command run on that terminal will have access to our full stack.
+Any command run on that terminal will have access to our full transform stack plus development packages and any personal preference packages you've specified.

 For Jupyter labs or notebooks just have `(my-work-envionment)` active when you open the notebook or lab.